Change a life

 Nearly 40 years after the end of the Vietnam War, the population is still suffering the consequences of those dark and dreadful times.
 The country is now looking to the future, but there are many obstacles in its path.

 The number of people in Vietnam today who were injured during these armed conflicts is very high.
-There are between 66,000 and 100,000 survivors of explosions of anti-personnel landmines or explosive remnants of wars.
 Significant swathes of the land still bear the scars of the fighting, and restoring the environment is a huge challenge for the country.

 Thanks to the support from the State and the efforts of the health sector, Vietnam has made good progress towards meeting the Millennium Development Goals, in particular in the reduction of infant mortality and mortality during labour.
 The country is now focusing on the health of deprived populations, the prevention of disability, and the socio-economic inclusion of people with disabilities.